beberlei/assert/README.md

 ## Exception & Error Handling

-If any of the assertions fails a subclass of `InvalidArgumentException` is thrown.
+If any of the assertions fails a `Assert\AssertionFailedException` is thrown.
 You can pass a last argument to any assertion to control the message.
 Every exception contains a message code by default.

     <?php
     use Assert\Assertion;